What is the course about?

 How will I be taught, and will there be any work outside the class?

-Each lesson will begin with a vocal warm up before new music is studies and rehearsed.
-Sessions will comprise of a methodical building up of the separate voice-parts, and then focus on ironing out problems and difficult passages as the parts are brought together.
-The teacher will then work on interpretation by drawing attention to more prominent lines within the overall texture and dynamic contrasts within the piece.
+Each lesson will begin with a vocal warm up before new music is studied and rehearsed.
+Sessions generally comprise of working on the separate voice-parts, and then focus on ironing out problems and difficult passages as the parts are brought together.
+The teacher will then move on to interpretation by drawing attention to more prominent lines within the overall texture and dynamic contrasts within the piece.

-You may be asked to rehearse outside the classroom from week to week and/or listen to recordings or backing tracks.
+Rehearsing outside the classroom from week to week will aid your learning and development and/or listen to recordings or backing tracks.

 Are there any other costs?
 Is there anything I need to bring?

 Music sheets are provided but please bring a folder to keep them organised.
 You will also need a pencil and perhaps a Dictaphone on which to record your vocal line so that you can learn more quickly in your spare time.

 When I've finished, what course can I do next?

 You may repeat this course for a long as you wish as the repertoire changes each module.
 However, we recommend a minimum of three modules’ study to experience a useful amount of repertoire.